71ae/FAQs/Blockchain/Snode-Chain-Stuck-at-Block-425167.md

 ### Masternode

-If you are a mastenode owner, please add a line `maxconnections=1250` or even with a higher number for your `snodecoin.conf` file and restart your masternode.
+If you are a mastenode owner, please add a line `maxconnections=1250` or even with a higher number to your `snodecoin.conf` file and restart your masternode.
 This will help the network to recover.